 Similar to 2021, nearly one in three participants identified as being neurodiverse, as having a genetic condition, a mental illness, and/or a disability.

-• I don't identify as neurodiverse, as having a genetic condition, a mental illness, and/or a disability.
+Most employees did not identify as having as neurodiverse, having a genetic condition, a mental illness, and/or a disability, but 1 in 5 staff members identified with at least one.

 • I identify as neurodiverse, as having a genetic condition, a mental illness, and/or a disability.